Amazon Stock Dives After Posting $4 Billion Loss

 They include, he said, “delivery speed performance as we’re now approaching levels not seen since the months immediately preceding the pandemic in early 2020.”

 “Amazon’s cloud-computing unit continues to hum along, as the company fends off competition from Microsoft and Google.
-Sales at Amazon Web Services increased 36.5% from a year earlier to $18.44 billion, above the $18.27 billion projected by Wall Street,” as reported by CNBC.7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+Sales at Amazon Web Services increased 36.5% from a year earlier to $18.44 billion, above the $18.27 billion projected by Wall Street,” as reported by CNBC.7 Health Care Stocks to Buy Even if the Economy Gets Sick

 .